johnleungck/BUSiFIND/README.md

 # Other
 Launch in App Store Soon

-Source Code is currently not open to view.
+Email for Joining the Beta Test

-Email me for more information
+Contact me for more information

 Institute email: u3568326@connect.hku.hk